ioccc-src/winner/2014/README.md

 ## Remarks on some of the entries

-We believe you will again be impressed with this year's winners.
+We believe you will again be impressed with this year's winning entries.

 This year, 2014:

-We, the judges, were very surprised by this as many of the multiple winners submitted very different styles of entries.
+We, the judges, were very surprised by this as many of the multiple authors submitted very different styles of entries.

 This year was the second time the IOCCC size tool was used.
 Rule 2 required that when program source is fed as input to the current IOCCC size